xLightsSequencer/xLights/README.txt

    -- enh (scott)  Added J1Sys, EasyLights, and FPP Controllers to the Multi-Controller Upload Dialog.
-   -- enh (cpinkham) Add upload of virtual matrixes to FPP -- bug (keith)  Handle some old anomalies with controller name not cleared from the model -- bug (keith)  Handle videos which dont use pts to tell us the frame timestamp -- bug (keith)  Fix old render style pinwheel does not follow centre offsets -- bug (keith)  Prevent node layout on model groups -- bug (keith)  Fix xSchedule incorrectly warns about sequence size
+   -- enh (cpinkham) Add upload of virtual matrixes to FPP -- bug (keith)  Handle some old anomalies with controller name not cleared from the model -- bug (keith)  Handle videos which don't use pts to tell us the frame timestamp -- bug (keith)  Fix old render style pinwheel does not follow centre offsets -- bug (keith)  Prevent node layout on model groups -- bug (keith)  Fix xSchedule incorrectly warns about sequence size